sar1248/website/README.md

-## Ember Website
+## Ember Website Fork

-The website for the Ember.js project.
+Forked in order to tag the 1.0.0-pre2 API docs.

 ### Contributing